Lindsay Lohan Just Shaded Zendaya's Met Gala Cinderella Dress Like A Real ~Mean Girl~

 In case you missed it, Zendaya wore a Tommy Hilfiger dress to the Met Gala on May 7 that changed color using technology hidden beneath the skirt.
 And yes, it was as cool as it sounds.
 The actress rolled up to New York's Metropolitan Museum of Art in the full-length, puffy-sleeved gown modeled on the one worn by the Disney princess.
-And when she hot the entrance to the party, her stylist waved a smoke-emitting wand and the dress slowly transformed from pale gray to a bright and glowing shade of blue.
+And when she hit the entrance to the party, her stylist, Law Roach, waved a smoke-emitting wand and the dress slowly transformed from pale gray to a bright and glowing shade of blue.

 Zendaya posted a video of the epic moment on Instagram, so here you go: